cisagov/ScubaGear/baselines/exo.md

 - AI-based tools

-Microsoft Defender has capabilities for all of these phishing protections.
-With the exception for impersonation protection, these features are available with Exchange Online Protection (EOP), which is included in all Microsoft 365 subscriptions that contain Exchange Online mailboxes.
-For more guidance on configuring phishing protections with Microsoft’s native solutions, see the following policy and section of the CISA M365 Security Configuration Baseline for Defender for Office 365.
+Any product that meets the requirements outlined in this baseline policy group may be used.
+If the agency is using Exchange Online Protection (EOP), which is included in all Microsoft 365 subscriptions that contain Exchange Online mailboxes, see the following policy and section of the CISA M365 Security Configuration Baseline for Defender for Office 365.

 - [MS.DEFENDER.1.2v1 \| CISA M365 Security Configuration Baseline for Defender for Office 365](./defender.md#msdefender12v1).
   - All users SHALL be added to Exchange Online Protection in either the standard or strict preset security policy.

+EOP alone does not support impersonation protection, but this is provided through Defender for Office 365.
+If using Defender for Office 365 for impersonation protection, see the following policy and section of the CISA M365 Security Configuration Baseline for Defender for Office 365.

 - [Impersonation Protection \| CISA M365 Security Configuration Baseline for Defender for Office 365](./defender.md#2-impersonation-protection)